jolav/codetabs/README.md

 ## ![logo](https://github.com/jolav/codetabs/blob/master/_public/icons/server32.png?raw=true)  **CORS-PROXY**

-version 0.3.0
+version 0.3.1

 ### **[Read DOCS online](https://codetabs.com/cors-proxy/cors-proxy.html)**

-- Petitions are limited to 5 per sec.
+- Petitions are limited to 1 every 5 seconds.
 You will get a 429 error if you exceed
 - Free CORS proxy server that allows access resources from any website
 - You can use to prevent mixed content of images and JSON data proxying the resources to serve them under https.
 - Each request is limited to 2mb size download to avoid abuse